FuelLabs/fuel-specs/src/protocol/cryptographic-primitives.md

 ## ECDSA Public-Key Cryptography

 Consensus-critical data is authenticated using [ECDSA](https://www.secg.org/sec1-v2.pdf), with the curve [secp256k1](https://en.bitcoin.it/wiki/Secp256k1).
-A highly-optimized library is available in C (<https://github.com/bitcoin-core/secp256k1>), with wrappers in Go (<https://pkg.go.dev/github.com/ethereum/go-ethereum/crypto/secp256k1>) and Rust (<https://docs.rs/crate/secp256k1>).
+A highly-optimized library is available in [C](https://github.com/bitcoin-core/secp256k1), with wrappers in [Go](https://pkg.go.dev/github.com/ethereum/go-ethereum/crypto/secp256k1) and [Rust](https://docs.rs/crate/secp256k1).

 Public keys are encoded in uncompressed form, as the concatenation of the `x` and `y` values.
 No prefix is needed to distinguish between encoding schemes as this is the only encoding supported.